dhoulb/blork/README.md

 check(123, "str", ReferenceError); // Throws ReferenceError "Must be string (received 123)"
 ```

-## Type modifiers

-`type` will mostly be specified with a type string (a full list of string types is available below), and these string types can also be modified using other characters:
+`type` will mostly be specified with a type string (a full list of string types is available below) made up of a type identifier (e.g. `integer`) and one or more modifiers (e.g. `str?` which will allow string or undefined, `!num` will allow anything except number, and `bool[]` will allow an array of booleans).

-- Appending `?` question mark to any type string makes it optional (which means it also allows `undefined`).
-- Prepending a `!` exclaimation mark to any type string makes it inverted (e.g. `!string` means anything except string).
-- Multiple types can be combined with `|` and `&` for OR and AND conditions (optionally grouped with `()` parens to resolve ambiguity).
-- Appending a `+` means non-empty (e.g. `arr+` `str+` means non-empty arrays and strings respectively).
-- ...and many more

 ```js
 // Optional types.